skypanther/timpoulsen.com/content/dominant_color.md

 In this article, I'll explore some different methods to work with colors.
 By the end, I'll show you how to <a href="https://www.timpoulsen.com/2018/handling-mouse-events-in-opencv.html">select a region of interest</a> within an image, then get the exact range of colors needed to isolate that object in a live video stream.

 Let's say your goal is to isolate the puppy in this image.
 You'll notice that his fur color varies between an off-white to a golden tan.
+The foreground is brighter, making his hindquarters darker and less richly colored.
 The toy he has is only a bit darker red-brown.

 <img src="../images/2018/puppy.jpg" width="480" title="Puppy"/>

 Your first attempt might be to take an average of the colors to find the midpoint of his range of colors.
+Then, to make the range you might choose colors a bit darker and lighter than that average.
 Of course, you wouldn't want to include the grass in the average.
 Assuming a cropped version of just the puppy, you could use this script to calculate the average color:

     #!python
     import cv2